PriyankaLiz/rtd-tutorial/docs/source/usage.rst

     * - thyme You can add it if required for a more flavoursome experience.
 You can add it if required for a more flavoursome experience.
       - veg
       - Yes You can add it if required for a more flavoursome experience.
 You can add it if required for a more flavoursome experience.
 You can add it if required for a more flavoursome experience.
 You can add it if required for a more flavoursome experience.

-**Lists the deprecations**

-.. list-table:: Deprecated 100
-    :header-rows: 1
-    :class: wy-table-responsive
-    :name: trial

-    * - Name
-      - Comments
-      - Notes
-    * - Not mandatory.
-You can add it if required for a more flavoursome experience.
-You can add it if required for a more flavoursome experience..
-      - Replace by the equivalent Not mandatory.
-You can add it if required for a more flavoursome experience.
-You can add it if required for a more flavoursome experience..
-      - Trial
-    * - Trial Not mandatory.
-You can add it if required for a more flavoursome experience.
-You can add it if required for a more flavoursome experience.
-      - Not mandatory.
-You can add it if required for a more flavoursome experience.
-You can add it if required for a more flavoursome experience.
-      - Trial
-    * - Trial
-      - Not mandatory.
-You can add it if required for a more flavoursome experience.
-You can add it if required for a more flavoursome experience.
-      - Trial
-    * - Not mandatory.
-You can add it if required for a more flavoursome experience.
-You can add it if required for a more flavoursome experience.
-      - Trial
-      - Trial